kyrgyz-nlp/label-studio-ml-backend-roboflow/README.md

 This guide describes the simplest way to start using ML backend with Label Studio.

 This project provides a custom Label Studio ML backend that connects to the Roboflow API for object detection inference.
+It specifically uses the `newspaper-only-articles/4` model for detecting layout elements like articles, titles, and images in newspaper scans.
 It was bootstrapped using the official [Label Studio ML Backend template](https://github.com/HumanSignal/label-studio-ml-backend).

 ## Prerequisites